TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 At the end of the test, I made a restore to visually compare the impact of the include and exclude patterns.

-The blue blocks are the Mbox files, and the big green block underneath represents the SQLite file.
+The blue blocks are the Mbox files, and the big green block below represents the SQLite file.
 Notice the size differences indicated by the arrows

 **REPOSITORY:**